About Our Faculty Development

 Mellon Faculty Career Enhancement Fellowship

 Faculty who are “all but dissertation” (ABD) in a Ph.D. program are eligible to apply.
 The amount of the fellowship award is $40,000 for a one-year period.
 It is expected that the fellow will be conferred their Ph.D. (or other terminal degree) by the end of this period.
-The Mellon Faculty Career Enhancement Fellowship deadline is Deadline has passed.
+The Mellon Faculty Career Enhancement Fellowship Deadline has passed.

 Mellon Master’s Fellowship